morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 #### Swift
 Apple's programming language has a rich set of comment creation and formatting techniques.
 Some notable features are:

 - Option-clicking on the name of a method or a class opens a hovering documentation pane that displays the documentation for that method or class.
+To enable this:
-To enable this, set off single-line comments by using `///` at the beginning of the line.
-Embed multi-line comments between `/** ... */`.
+  - Set off single-line comments by using `///` at the beginning of the line.
+  - Embed multi-line comments between `/** ... */`.
-- The comment labels `// MARK:`, `// TODO: `, and `// FIXME: ` are treated as special and rendered as part of the documentation pane.
+- The comment labels `// MARK: `, `// TODO: `, and `// FIXME: ` are treated as special and rendered as part of the documentation pane.
 - Comment text can be made bold or italicized .

 [NSHipster](http://nshipster.com/swift-documentation/) has a helpful explanation of documentation creation mechanisms for Swift.
+Students are encouraged to use these techniques to generate documentation for their code.

 #### Java (including Android)
 Java uses a special documentation syntax called javadoc.
 Not only is javadoc used as source code documentation, it is also exported as HTML documentation pages ([Java SDK documentation](https://docs.oracle.com/javase/8/docs/api/) and [Android SDK documentation](https://developer.android.com/reference/packages.html) are generated from javadoc).
 Here's an example of a javadoc comment for a method: